People living in the Hospital catchment area have the ability and understanding to access excellent health care leading to healthier lifestyles

 Community Resource Centre (Library)

-PKMMH offers a resource centre for the entire family in front of the Hospital, including books, toys, educational games, crayons, plush toys, etc. Hours: Monday-Thursday and Fridays 5 PM-6 PM; Saturdays 11 AM-1 PM.
+PKMMH offers a resource center for the entire family in front of the Hospital, including books, toys, educational games, crayons, plush toys, etc. Hours: Monday-Thursday and Fridays 5 PM-6 PM; Saturdays 11 AM-1 PM.

 PKMMH has established and maintains procedures to identify the potential for and respond to disaster cases, e.g. accidents and emergency situations, fires and earthquake) and for preventing and mitigating the environmental impacts associated with them.
 PKMMH will periodically test such procedures where applicable.
-Fire extinguishers, smoke detectors, sirens and hooter are located throughout the Hospital.
+Fire extinguishers, smoke detectors, sirens, and hooter are located throughout the Hospital.
 Provisions for emergency exits and safe zones (open space) are maintained.

 - Source: One deep tube well

 Sources: Nepal Electricity Authority (NEA), Solar and 62.5 kVA Generator